Rules and Regulations

 Sponsored by Voight Farms

 Open to riders of any age.
 Riders may have never shown in any division or class, at any horse show, where cantering is required, at that time, rider is no longer eligible for New Rider Equitation.
+May be combined with NJPHA Mini Stirrup Walk/Trot Figure 8 if entries warrant with points awarded in the respective section.

 Open to junior riders 10 years of age & under as of December 1st of the current show year.
 Riders may have never shown in any division or class, at any horse show, where cantering is required, at that time, rider is no longer eligible for MINI Stirrup Divisions.
+May be combined with NJPHA New Rider Walk/Trot Figure 8 if entries warrant with points awarded in the respective section.

 Open to junior riders as of December 1st of the current show year.
 To be shown over a course of eight (8) fences, with at least one change of direction.
 Fences 2’ for ponies.
 Fences 2’6” for horses.
 Riders may not cross enter into Children’s Hunter horse or pony, Pony Hunter or any class at the same competition where fences exceed 2’6” for horses and 2’ for ponies.
-Low Adult Medal and LOW Children’s Medal may be combined to form 1 NJPHA Medal class with points awarded in the respective heights.
-Medals may be combined with Marshall & Sterling 2’6” Medal (not pony medal) if the Medal entries are horses only.
+Low Children’s Medal and Low Adult Medal may be combined if entries warrant with points awarded in the respective section.
+Low Children’s and Low Adult Medals may be combined with Marshall & Sterling Medals.
+If a show offers and runs a NJPHA Low Children’s Medal in Low Children’s Equitation division and a Marshall & Sterling Medal also designated as NJPHA, points will only be awarded in one designated NJPHA class and the class in the division will take preference.

-NJPHA Low Adult Medal
+NJPHA Junior/Adult Amateur Medal

-NJPHA Pony Medal
+NJPHA Junior Medal

 Open to junior riders who have NOT have won any equitation class at 3’6” or higher prior to December 1st of the current show year.
 To be shown over a course of eight (8) fences, with at least one change of direction.
 Fences 2’ for Sm/Med ponies.
 Fences 2’6” for Large ponies.
 May be combined with Marshall & Sterling Pony Medal.